 The software technology underlying our XM Platform is inherently complex and may contain material defects or errors, particularly when first introduced or when new features or capabilities are released.
 We have from time to time found defects or errors in our XM Platform, and new defects or errors in our existing XM Platform or new software may be detected in the future by us or our users.
 There can be no assurance that our existing XM Platform and new software will not contain defects.
 Any real or perceived errors, failures, vulnerabilities, or bugs in our XM Platform could result in negative publicity or lead to data security, access, retention, or other performance issues, all of which could harm our business.
-The costs incurred in correcting such defects or errors may be substantial and could harm our results of operations and financial condition.
-Moreover, the harm to our reputation and legal liability related to such defects or errors may be substantial and could harm our business, results of operations, and financial condition
+The costs incurred in correcting such defects or errors may be substantial and could harm to our reputation and legal liability related to such defects or errors may be substantial and could harm our business, results of operations, and financial condition.